 - Electrode and Ignition lead

 How To Fix The Ignition Lockout On A Boiler?

-You have to reset your boiler to fix the ignition lockout.
+If boiler lockout is an issue, you may have to reset your boiler to fix it.
 However, resetting the unit may not be the best solution in some situations.
 Make sure to check the following issues in your boiler to determine the exact problem.